SimplyCEO/generikit-hid-sony/README.md

 It is necessary the usage of kernel headers.
 Each distribution have a different package.<br>
 They can also be manually compiled.
 See [this](https://www.kernel.org/doc/html/latest/kbuild/modules.html).

+Optional: Other C compilers can be used too, but keep in mind that your kernel NEED to be compiled by the same provided compiler.

 Compiling
 ---------